 And what you've just highlighted there is definitely one of them.

-Uh, this mistake after mistake after mistake.
+This mistake after mistake after mistake.

-You can't, you can't not do that.
+You can't not do that.

-Um, that's number one.
+That's number one.

-And he is the Hillary of 2020, and they're gonna go after him.
+And he is the Hillary of 2020.

-And just one quickly one other thing, Sean.
+And just quickly, one other thing, Sean.

-I went to a women for Trump event in Pennsylvania last week, and there were a whole group of Hispanics there who went out of their way to make themselves known to me.
+I went to a Women for Trump event in Pennsylvania last week, and there were a whole group of Hispanics there who went out of their way to make themselves known to me.

 They want to sit down and have a conversation.

-They were a hundred percent for President Trump.
+They were 100% for President Trump.

-Um, it certainly shows a level of enthusiasm.
+It certainly shows a level of enthusiasm.

 Certainly Donald Trump has the most by far.